mbloch/mapshaper/README.md

 ###Upcoming features + wish list

-To suggest additions to this list, add a github issue.
+To suggest additions to this list, add an [issue](https://github.com/mbloch/mapshaper/issues).

 - Import Shapefile attribute table (.dbf file)
 - Selection and aggregation, using attribute queries and mouse selection